byarbrough/ECE281_Lab03/README.md

 Both cases were sure to include a "when others" option: critical for handling phantom states.
 Although there isn't really a reason to get phantom states, when they do come up they hold memory if they aren't accounted for and can generally cause problems with the device.

 The other major change I had to make was adding an output to this controller.
 Because it was suppsoed to display a two digit number to the SSEG I decided to output a ten's place digit as well as a one's place digit.
 This made it easy to use the SSEG because I could just wire another signal.

-For the
+For the floor selector I modified the prime number controller into another different controller.
+By adding a new input signal, I could tell the controller which floor it was expected on and then logically determine whether to move up or down.
+After this, it looked just like the primer number shell, but with normal engineering floors from 7 downto 0.
+(This actually wouldn't be that odd in Ireland; they start on the ground floor and then go up to the first floor.
+But they take a "lift" not an elevator.)

+###Part 3: Multiple Smart Christmas Tree Elevators
+This part was actually a lot of fun.
+By adding an additional instantiation of the FloorSelect component and a process to the top shell, this was no biggie.
+First, I determined which elevator was closer to the floor selected on the leftmost switches on the board.
+Then I set the input signal to the closer elevator, and it moved.
+Nothing else to it.
+I had a little speed bump casting SIGNED and UNSIGNED with the abs function, but once I managed to get the program to compile it worked on the first try on the board (I was at CQ when it happened - there was an audible cheer for joy).

+The lights were slightly frustrating because I couldn't wire the std logic vector in one fell swoop bewtween the clock and the LEDs.
+I eneded up having to declare each LED individually to an individual clock signal from the bus, but there were only 8, so this wasn't too miserable.
+I also figured out that this part was asynchrounus because it was running off of any change in the clock, not just he rising edge of the 1.5 Hz signal.
+But them lights sure are pretty.

+*************************